reddyfull/azure-diagram-maker/memory.md

   - Check network requests for 404 errors on icon paths
   - Verify that category directories exist in filesystem
   - Ensure icons are organized in correct folder structure
+  - Check the IconDisplay component's error handling flow
+  - Common path structure: `/cloudicons/{provider}/{category}/{filename}`
+  - Check that icons are uploaded to the correct category paths
+  - Icons must be SVG format for proper rendering
+  - The app has built-in fallbacks for missing icons using embedded SVGs
 - **Vite Proxy Errors (`ECONNREFUSED`)**:
-  - Check that the backend server is running.
+  - Check if backend server is actually running (`ps aux | grep upload.py`)
-  - Verify the `proxy.target` in `vite.config.ts` matches the backend server port (e.g., 3001).
+  - Verify the `proxy.target` in `vite.config.ts` points to `http://localhost:3001`
-  - Restart Vite after changing `vite.config.ts`.
+  - Restart Vite after making changes to the configuration
+- **React Nesting Warnings**:
+  - If you see `validateDOMNesting` warnings, check for incorrectly nested elements
+  - Common issue: nested `<button>` elements, which is not allowed in HTML
+  - Fix by restructuring components to avoid invalid nesting
 - **GCS Issues**:
   - Check GCS credentials in gcs-key.json
   - Verify bucket permissions and access